Property Verification of Agricultural Land in India

 2. Visit Government Portals: Many state governments in India provide online portals for land records and verification.
 Visit the official website of the respective state’s revenue department or land records department to access online land records.

-3. Search for Land Records: Use the available search options on the portal to look up land records based on the property details you have.
+3. Search for Land Records: Use the portal’s search options to look up land records based on your property details.
 You may be able to search by survey number, owner’s name, or other identifying information.

 4. Verify Ownership Details: Check the ownership details in the land records to confirm the current owner of the property.
 Verify that the ownership details match the information provided by the seller.